-The top ingredient in this list, phenylethylamine, is typically used as a form of mood elevator, although it is often said to have appetite suppressing qualities and weight loss boosting effects.
-That said, there is no clinical evidence to support these common claims about this ingredient.
+The top ingredient in this list, phenylethylamine, is typically used as a form of mood elevator, although it is often said to have appetite suppressing qualities and weight loss boosting effects, especially when combined with daily exercise.
+That said, there is no clinical evidence that proves these common claims about this ingredient.

 Glucomannan is a type of fiber that is water soluble.
 Each serving of these pills contains 1,000 mg of this ingredient, and the directions say that it should be taken twice per day.
 Fiber does have a tendency to slow down the digestive process and some studies are starting to indicate that it could reduce hunger.
 However, it should be noted that in the recommended amount and quantity in this pill, it might not be enough to make a substantial difference to the appetite.

-It should be noted that there is also a notable amount of caffeine in Adapexin-P, so this could cause struggles among individuals who are sensitive to stimulants, and could cause certain side effects that are associated with this ingredient.
+It is important to know that there is a significant amount of caffeine in Adapexin-P, so this could cause struggles among individuals who are sensitive to stimulants.
+It could also cause certain side effects that are associated with this ingredient.